Luckily, Mac makes it easy for you

 When this happens, it’s time to consider reinstalling the operating system.
 It is a monumental pain in the neck as it is not a short process, but in the case of macOS, it is an easy process.
 You need an Internet connection though so don’t think about doing this on the bus or anything.

 This is something I have been meaning to do for a while but Procrastination is my friend.
 But today, for the purposes of this article, I have decided to get it done.

 Step One – Backup All Essential Files

 This is always the first step before reinstalling an operating system.
-So delete all unneeded files then backup the rest either on cloud storage, a USB stick, or a removable hard-drive.
+To delete all unneeded files then backup the rest either on cloud storage, a USB stick, or a removable hard drive.

 Remember to also backup your iTunes library, your iMovie database, and your Photos database.
 These can be dragged onto portable storage and then dragged back onto the computer again later when this process is over.